The Barn Theatre,

 Entering the Theatre: The Company will generally provide the Hirer with a key to the back door of the Theatre.

-Turning on the Lights: Immediately inside the rear lobby on the left hand side is an illuminated switch which when pressed provides sufficient light to illuminate the access route up onto the stage and into the Stage Manager's box where all main switches are located.
+Turning on the Lights: At the rear of the theatre at the entrance to the corridor leading to the stage, on the left hand side, is an illuminated switch which when pressed provides sufficient light to illuminate the access route up onto the stage and into the Stage Manager's box where all main switches are located.
 These lights will only stay illuminated for two to three minutes and there is a similar switch inside the Stage Manager's box to enable egress once all lights have been turned out at the conclusion of a session.

 Once inside the Stage Manager's box switch no. 1 is the all important main switch for house lights and power but all numbered switches (1 - 7) should be turned on or off.
 Do not touch switches without any numbering identification.